JohGeoCoder/dotnet-core-angular-starter/README.md

 1. Publish the project to a folder of your choice.
 2. Copy the published files to a server that has the .NET Core Framework installed on it.
-3. Using a terminal, navigate to the folder where you put the files.
+3. Open a terminal window, navigate to the folder where you put the files.
 4. Run 'dotnet DotnetCoreAngularStarter.dll'

 The Angular project will be available on a port defined by your system's 'PORT' environment variable.
 If you do not have a PORT environment variable specified, the default port is 4200.